|HIV develops escape mutations to evade immune system

 HIV tends to develop a mutation early on in infection, allowing the virus to escape the immune response coded for by the gene.
 The escape mutation can be passed on to others.

 The article you reference is a short review that discusses the genetics of HIV evolution.
 We have known for some time that HIV mutates (changes) fairly rapidly.
 That's how it manages to become resistant to so many of the antiretroviral drugs, for instance.
 What we didn't know (and still don't completely understand) is how HIV manages to evade our body's own immune response.
 Certainly we know HIV attacks immune cells (CD4) and eventually destroys them.
 However, there are many other components of the body's immune response that seem not to function effectively against HIV.
 The research you reference helps us understand this phenomenon a bit better.
 HIV is evolving (adapting) to escape the human immune responses, such as effective (neutralizing) antibodies and certain cellular responses.
 This does not mean HIV remains "dormant."
 In fact, just the opposite.
 The lack of an effective immune response allows HIV to reproduce wildly.
 The HIV-antibody test remains a very effective and accurate diagnostic procedure.
 This research does not call that into question.
 Hope that helps.

 Get Email Notifications When This Forum Updates or Subscribe With RSS

-- What Has Changed In The Immune System When Hiv Becomes Aids?
+- Aids Attack What Cells In The Immune System

 - What Part Of The Immune System Does Hiv Attack?